Military Medical Training Proves Lifesaving

 |0

-This work, Military Medical Training Proves Lifesaving, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Military Medical Training Proves Lifesaving, by SSgt Melissa Karnath, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT